idio-lang/DIPS/idio-source/implementing-idio/shell/libc.rst

 .. _`regex-case`:

-.. function:: regex-case str *clauses*
+.. idio:function:: regex-case str *clauses*

    ``regex-case`` works like ``case`` in that it takes a sequence of clauses where the first element of each clause is a regular